 Introduction / History

-Bhuttas became the victims of Hindu Maharja of Jammu's cruelty who murdered many men folk who embraced Islamic faith and practiced openly.
+Bhuttas are a Jat subcaste mainly found in and around rural parts of the Sialkot District.
+Bhuttas became the victims of Hindu Maharja of Jammu's cruelty, who murdered many men who embraced Islamic faith and practiced openly.
 Bhuttas migrated to the safety of Sialkot that was under the British Raj.

 What Are Their Lives Like?

-A considerable number of them are still actively in collective and individual farming, manufacturing goods (export oriented), educated in medicine, research fellows from overseas, civil service officers, lawyers, bankers and civil and electrical engineers.
+Bhuttas are friendly, sincere and helpful but can also have a short temper, therefore they have some internal divisions.
+A considerable number of them are still active in collective and individual farming, manufacturing goods (export oriented), educated in medicine, research fellows from overseas, civil service officers, lawyers, bankers, and civil and electrical engineers.

 About 200 years ago the The Bhuttas Jats converted from Hinduism to Sunni Islam.
 They now believe that the One, Supreme God, Allah, taught mankind how to live a righteous life through the Koran and the Hadith.
 Allah's prophet was Mohammed.
 To live a righteous life, a Muslim must utter the Shahada (a statement of faith), pray five times a day facing Mecca, fast from sunup to sundown during the month of Ramadan, give alms to the poor, and make a pilgrimage to Mecca if you have the means.
 Muslims are prohibited from drinking alcohol, eating pork, gambling, stealing, slandering, and making idols.
 They gather for corporate prayer on Friday afternoons at a mosque, their place of worship.